tabakg/quantum_state_diffusion/README.md

 The above will produce the following output:

+	INFO:root:Parameter Ntraj set to 1
+	INFO:root:Parameter Nfock_j set to 2
 	INFO:root:Parameter duration set to 10
-	INFO:root:Parameter delta_t set to 0.02
+	INFO:root:Parameter delta_t set to 0.002
-	INFO:root:Parameter Nfock_j set to 2
+	INFO:root:Parameter downsample set to 100
 	INFO:root:Parameter Nfock_a set to 50
-	INFO:root:Parameter Ntraj set to 10
+	INFO:root:Parameter seed set to 1
 	INFO:root:Downsample set to 100
 	INFO:root:Regime is set to absorptive_bistable
-	Run time:   1.2244760990142822  seconds.
+	Run time:   2.1634318828582764  seconds.
 	INFO:root:Saving pickle file...
-	INFO:root:Saving result to /data/QSD_absorptive_bistable.pkl
+	INFO:root:Saving result to /data/QSD_absorptive_bistable_1-1-0.002-50-2-10.pkl
-	INFO:root:Data saved to pickle file /data/QSD_absorptive_bistable
+	INFO:root:Data saved to pickle file /data/QSD_absorptive_bistable_1-1-0.002-50-2-10

-The final output will be in the mapped folder - in the example above, this would be my Desktop at `/home/vanessa/Desktop/QSD_absorptive_bistable.pkl`
+The final output will be in the mapped folder - in the example above, this would be my Desktop at `/home/vanessa/Desktop/QSD_absorptive_bistable*.pkl`

 ### Run inside container